 Coffee beans are derived from coffee cherries.
-During the growing stage, coffee cherries are usually green at first before they turn red, which shows they are mature.
 Black cherry signifies rot.
+During the growing stage, coffee cherries are usually green before turning red, which shows they are mature.
 However, the beans inside the cherries are harvested and processed to make coffee.

 The two methods of harvesting coffee are discussed below;